Welcome to Newburyport

-Newburyport’s heyday was during the late 18th century, when this town at the mouth of the Merrimack River prospered as a shipping port and silversmith center.
+At the mouth of the Merrimack River, Newburyport prospered as a shipping port and silversmith center during the late 18th century.
 Not too much has changed in the last 200 years, as Newburyport's brick buildings and graceful churches still show off the Federal style that was popular back in those days.
 Today the center of this town is a model of historic preservation and gentrification.
-Visitors enjoy creative restaurants, pubs, museums and entertainment.
 Newburyport is also the...
 Read More